Oklahoma State Highway 99: Renumbering and realignments

-On May 17, 1938, both Kansas and Oklahoma renumbered K-11 and OK-48 respectively to bear the number "99", providing continuity between the states.
+On May 17, 1938, both Kansas and Oklahoma renumbered K-11 and OK-48 respectively to bear the number 99, providing continuity between the states.
 At this time, SH-99 followed the same basic corridor of the present-day route from Madill north to Kansas.
 However, SH-48's designation was still in use from May 1938 to February 1941.
 The SH-48 designation was then made into the route passing through Konawa, which the SH-99 designation bypassed.
 After SH-48 was discontinued, however, it would only remain discussed for just under three years, SH-48 resurfacing for a route only 13 mi east of SH-99.
 The portion of SH-48 from SH-99 to Konawa would later become part of SH-39.

 In January 1944, Denison Dam was placed into operation, creating Lake Texoma.
 As a result, a portion of SH-99 between Madill and Texas was inundated.
-On May 5, 1958, the route was realigned to once again reach Texas; it now crossed a bridge further upstream, connecting to Texas State Highway 10, which was subsequently renumbered to TX-99.
+On May 5, 1958, the route was realigned to once again reach Texas; it now crossed a bridge further upstream, connecting to Texas State Highway 10, which was subsequently renumbered to Texas State Highway 99.

 The existing route of SH-99 (concurrent with SH-3) veered west by about 4 mi to once again serve the town of Konawa before cutting back northeast to continue the highway's previous heading.
 This was remedied on December 9, 1968, when the highway was changed to a straighter alignment bypassing Konawa.
 The old road heading west into Konawa became part of SH-39.

 Another bypass occurred in 1977, this time in Drumright.
 SH-99 was changed to bypass the town on February 7, 1977, and the old alignment that was not part of SH-33 became SH-99B.

-Designation as US-377
+Designation as US 377

-The Oklahoma Department of Highways had proposed portions of State Highway 99 for inclusion in the United States Numbered Highways system several times.
-One such application made in 1953 suggested that the entirety of SH-99 become a U.S. Route, while another suggested a northern terminus at US-64 near Cleveland.
-On June 18, 1964, AASHTO accepted an extension of US-377 from Texas to US-70 in Madill.
-The Department of Highways, and later the Department of Transportation, submitted an application to extend US-377 from Madill to US-64 in Cleveland eight times between December 1964 and 1980.
+The Oklahoma Department of Highways had proposed portions of State Highway 99 for inclusion in the United States Numbered Highway System several times.
+One such application made in 1953 suggested that the entirety of SH-99 become a U.S. Route, while another suggested a northern terminus at US 64 near Cleveland.
+On June 18, 1964, the American Association of State Highway Officials (AASHO, later the American Association of State Highway and Transpiration Officiations, AASHTO) accepted an extension of US 377 from the Texas state line 17 mi to US 70 in Madill.

-In 1991, ODOT signed the route to Stroud along SH-99 without AASHTO approval.
+The Department of Highways, and later the Department of Transportation, submitted applications to extend US 377 from Madill to US 64 in Cleveland eight times between December 1964 and 1980, all of which were rejected for unknown reasons.
+In 1988, ODOT began signing US 377 from Madill to Stroud along SH-99 without AASHTO approval.